stelligor/al-carbon-calc-server/README.md

 ### [POST] /open/start-calc

 Starts the calculation process.
-Receives the user basic info and stores it in the database.
+Receives the user basic info and stores a new calculation in the database.
 Returns the calculation's id to be used in the following endpoints.
 For this endpoint, every parameter is mandatory (name, email, phoneNumber and UF).